mohitbhagwani94/AutomateGitPullAndPush/README.md

 ```
 ./script.sh
 ```
 Will ask for your commit message.
 ```
-Enter you commit message : checking
+Enter you commit message : Message
 ```

-Enter your usename and password.
+Enter your username and password.

 Just you have to enter your password once, Afterwards you have to just run the script no need to type username and password again.